 The 210 square metre two-storey timber frame with block work house had underfloor heating throughout fuelled by a standard oil boiler.
 “We were never achieving the heat that we expected,” says Yvonne.
 The building energy rating (BER) was C3.

 Over the years Yvonne and her husband had talked about how to improve their house and their environmental footprint.
 “But we never really knew where to start or how to get good value for money,” she says.
 All this changed in September 2015 when she saw a SuperHomes promotion on twitter.
 “I immediately sent it to my husband and he got straight back to me saying: ‘This fits everything for us’.”
-Yvonne set the ball rolling and, after initial discussion, Tipperary Energy Agency, which administers the scheme, sent out an engineer to assess the house in detail.
+Yvonne set the ball rolling and, after initial discussion, a SuperHomes engineer arrived to carry out a full survey on the home.

 Yvonne and her husband signed up to SuperHomes within a couple of weeks.